Irchh/uefi-os/README.md

 # Why?
 To learn!
 I love computers and want to learn about every inch of how the inner workings work.
-I understand that this is a huge undertaking, but thats also why I can learn so much from it.
+I understand that this is a huge undertaking, but thats also why I feel like I can learn so much from it.

+First project after finishing highschool.